Debretsion Gebremichael: Tigray War

 On 4 November 2020, the Tigray War started with the TPLF special forces' 4 November attacks against the Northern Command.
 Debretsion described the attacks as a pre-emptive defensive action.
 On 12 November, the Federal Police Commission issued an arrest warrant against him and 64 top officials of the TPLF for severe human rights violations, ethnic cleansing, and terrorism.

 The Ethiopian government announced a military victory against TPLF on 28 November 2020.
 Debretsion was rumoured to have taken refuge in South Sudan until his message to all TEGARUs came out in March claiming that he is, in fact, near the town of Mekelle (Tigray's capital) stating the TDF forces are still fighting intensively and the outcome will only be victory of the people of Tigray.
 As of early December 2020, TPLF members and their leader Debretsion resisted the Ethiopian and Eritrean invasion by remaining in the mountains.
 In June 2021, after the TDF controlled Mekelle, Debretsion returned to the capital of Tigray, Mekelle and remains among the main political influencers of this conflict.

+After the Tigray War

+During August 2024, the National Election Board of Ethiopia (NEBE) rejected the TPLF’s request to reinstate its pre-war legal status.
+On 12 August, Debretsion declared that NEBE's decision undermined the TPLF's 50-year legacy and violated the Pretoria Peace Agreement which had ended the Tigray War during November 2022.

+In March 2025, The Guardian reported that a faction of the TPLF, led by Debretsion, took over several offices in the Tigray regional capital of Mekelle.
+In what it called a coup, it reported that armed men belonging to the faction patrolled the streets of Mekelle at night, checking people's identification.
+The Guardian also said that there are some reports suggesting that Eritrean intelligence helped Debretsion's faction assume power.
+Meanwhile, Interim leader of Tigray, Getachew Reda, fled to Addis Ababa.